Book editing for writers

 Other manuscripts, meanwhile, are good, but not

 quite good enough.
 Theyíve got style and substance and are generally

 sound.
 But they need that extra edge.

-welcome to my editing desk.
+So welcome to my editing desk.

-Iím an editor primarily, a ghostwriter
+Iím an editor primarily, a ghostwriter secondly,

 and help bail out sinking books.
 I donít promise anything except

 my best, and I offer no guarantees, written or implied, except

 But if youíre lost for words, stuck for style,

 or just need a fresh pair of eyes to perk up your prose, youíve

 come to the right place.

-all broken manuscripts can be repaired.
+Practically all broken manuscripts can be repaired.

 and will advise on how and where to begin again.

 I'm confident enough that my editing services

 and skills are second to none.
 But I make no offers to "work

 As with most things in life, you get what you

 your hard-wrought manuscript is to saddle it with a cheap edit.

 So shop around and see what else is on offer.
-There are some very good

 It's a buyer's market.

-Aspiring writers looking for help
+Aspiring writers looking for help and advice

-pertinent to the business of creative writing.
+to the tricky business of quality creative writing.

 There are also some inspiring words on how to

 for writers page, and see what I have to say on the

 contentious subject of